Get Inside the Huddle with Coach Rollins and the Defensive Backs

-Before that, he had served as a graduate assistant coach at McNeese State as well as an assistant coach in the prep ranks for a pair of Texas schools, including Galveston (TX) Ball High School from 1999-2003 and Lamarque (TX) High School in 2003.
+Before that, he had served as a graduate assistant coach at McNeese State as well as an assistant coach in the prep ranks for a pair of Texas schools, including Galveston’s (Texas) Ball High School from 1999-2003 and Lamarque (Texas) High School in 2003.

-A native of Lake Charles, La., Rollins played two seasons at McNeese State where he lettered as a safety in 1995-96.
+A native of Lake Charles, La., Rollins played high school football in Newton, Texas, and later played three seasons at McNeese State where he lettered as a safety.
 He earned his bachelor’s degree in health and human performance from MSU in 1996.